-To use the riving knife, remove the blade guard and install the riving knife as described on page 36.
-The riving knife should be used whenever the blade guard cannot be used (see Fig. 71).
+To use the riving knife, remove the blade guard and install the riving knife as described on page 32.
+The riving knife should be used whenever the blade guard cannot be used (see Fig. 78).
 The only operations where neither the blade guard nor the riving knife can be used are operations such as making dado cuts.
-When the riving knife is properly aligned it will be riving knife is properly aligned, it will be positioned below the top of the blade and inside the kerf of the blade.
+When the riving knife is properly aligned, it will be positioned below the top of the blade and inside the kerf of the blade.
 As a result, the riving knife can be used even for rabbet cuts and other non-through cuts.

 For successful operation, the riving knife must remain flat so that the full height of the riving knife is positioned inside the kerf of the blade.
 In the event the riving knife becomes bent, replace or straighten it before continuing to use it.
-When not in use, the riving knife can be stored in the accessory tool holder on the right side of the saw (see Fig. 33 on page 26).
+When not in use, the riving knife can be stored in the accessory tool holder on the right side of the saw (see Fig. 41).